isVy08/USDP/README.md

 # USDP
-Codes for reproducing experiments in the paper [Unsupervised Sentence Simplification via Dependency Parsing](https://arxiv.org/pdf/2206.12261.pdf).
+Codes for reproducing experiments in the paper Unsupervised Sentence Simplification via Dependency Parsing

 ## Requirements
 Python 3.6 or 3.7 is required.